 NHL nearing record for one-goal games this postseason

+Pittsburgh Penguins goalie Marc-Andre Fleury makes a save during game three of the Eastern Conference final in the NHL Stanley Cup hockey playoffs in Ottawa on Wednesday, May 17, 2017.
 Nashville Predators defenseman Matt Irwin reaches to block a shot by Anaheim Ducks right wing Corey Perry as goalie Pekka Rinne , of Finland, guards the net during the third period in Game 3 of the Western Conference final in the NHL hockey Stanley Cup playoffs Tuesday, May 16, 2017, in Nashville, Tenn.
-The Predators won 2-1 and lead the series 2-1.

 Add your comments below